TiCaLiBrO/Trillidium/README.md

 >>> if x /@ 2 where x = 2 returns True to if
 >>> then x / 2 where x = 2 relatively assigns x = 1
 >>> while x != 1 where x = 1 returns False to while
-It's very verbose, and goes through every change for which x is either queried or changed.
+It's very verbose and goes through every change for which x is either queried or changed.

-Using the `?` operator at the end of a line, with a space between it and the last object prints out every evaluation and change that occurs on that line.
+Using the `?` operator at the end of a line, with a space between it and the last object, prints out every evaluation and change that occurs on that line.

     x = 3
     while x != 1